Last Updated on

 <h2 id="the-heading"> The Heading<a class="anchorlink dashicons-before" href="#the-heading"></a> </h2>

-One of the best free plugins to create anchor links as the table of contents is Easy Table of Contents.
-The plugin is completely free and automatically generates anchor links for your headers and lets you insert your table of contents anywhere in your post with a simple shortcode.
+Easy Table of Contents is completely free and automatically generates anchor links for your headers and lets you insert your table of contents anywhere in your post with a simple shortcode.
 Table of Contents plugin has more than 40,000 active installs with a 4.5 out of 5-star rating.

 Installing and Configuring Easy Table of Contents Plugin